acmcarther/void/design/datastore.md

 Chunk: Segment of EntityId - ComponentTable entries Chunkman/Chunkmen: Owns segments of chunks, operating in a consensus group
-ComponentTable: A chunked proto-like object, keyed on EntityIdo
+ComponentTable: A chunked proto-like object, keyed on EntityId

 Per tick, ComponentTable deltas are emitted to a component tick table